OpenRockets/web-dev-error-solutions/errors/css/css-challenge-multi-level-nested-list-with-custom-styling/README.md

 # 🐞 CSS Challenge:  Multi-level Nested List with Custom Styling

 This challenge focuses on styling a multi-level nested list using CSS.
-We'll create a visually appealing and easily readable nested list with custom styling for each level, demonstrating understanding of list selectors and CSS properties.
-We'll use plain CSS3 for this example, avoiding frameworks like Tailwind for a clearer demonstration of fundamental CSS concepts.
+We'll create a visually appealing and easily navigable list with distinct styling for each level.
+We will use standard CSS for this example.

 ## Description of the Styling

-The goal is to style a nested unordered list (`<ul>`) with three levels of nesting.
-Each level will have distinct styling:
+The goal is to create a nested list where:

-* **Level 1:**  Larger font size, bold text, a distinct background color.
-* **Level 2:**  Medium font size, italicized text, indented further than level 1.
-* **Level 3:**  Smaller font size, normal text, further indented, and a subtle background color highlight.
+* The top-level list items (`<li>`) have a larger font size and are bolded.
+* Each subsequent level is indented further and has a smaller font size.
+*  List markers are replaced with custom icons (using background images for simplicity).
+*  A subtle background color alternates between list levels to enhance readability.

 ## Full Code